British Columbia Wine Country

 The arid, desert-like grasslands of the Similkameen Valley's floor are bordered on one side by rich marshes and moist woodlands of cottonwood and birch and on the other side by towering cliffs, bench lands and hillsides covered with ponderosa pine forests.
 Dry, persistent winds reduce moisture in vines and soil and help keep vineyards disease free; irrigation is a necessity.

-eastern end of the Similkameen Valley terminates on the desert floor
+the Similkameen Valley terminates on the desert floor of the

-of the southern Okanagan Valley appellation.
-A chain of clear, blue lakes --
+southern Okanagan Valley appellation.
+A chain of clear,

-stirring the searing summer-air masses in the south and the frigid winter air
+summer-air masses in the south and the frigid winter air in the

 The Okanagan Valley is British Columbia's oldest and main grape-growing region.
 Although it lies on the same latitude as the northern German and French vineyards, the Okanagan Valley is not all classified as a "cool-climate" growing region.
 Distinct microclimates occur throughout the Valley, from the hot, sandy, desert soils in the southern valley to the cooler vineyard sites in the north, with their deep topsoil and clay.
 Chardonnay, Merlot, Cabernet Sauvignon, Pinot Gris and Pinot noir grow in the south, while Pinot blanc, Pinot noir, Pinot gris, Riesling, and Gewürztraminer are grown in the mid and northern regions, some left to freeze on the vine for the region's famed Icewines.